-These people were so patient with all our questions it was a shame that we didn’t stay here and in fact had to skip Sanur all together.
-We liked that the Inna Sindhu was an affordable hotel – think under $100 US per night for our whole family, on the beach, and with an attractive pool – while we take Trip Advisor with a ‘grain of salt’ it appears that people return here regularly, like walking down to the shops, along the beach or watching the fishermen.
+These people were so patient with all our questions it was a shame that we didn’t stay here and, in fact, had to skip Sanur all together.
+We liked that the Inna Sindhu was an affordable hotel (think under $100 US per night for our whole family), on the beach, and with an attractive pool.
+While we take Trip Advisor with a ‘grain of salt’ it appears that people return here regularly and like walking down to the shops, along the beach, or watching the fishermen.
 Sounds like our kind of place.

 We had booked the renovated room #206 which they were going to fit in an extra child’s bed.
-There was some confusion during the booking process about which room we were going to get – but the helpful folks on Trip advisor questions assisted with that.
-For full property information, please refer to the Inna Sindhu Beach Sanur.
+There was some confusion during the booking process about which room we were going to get, but the helpful folks on Trip advisor questions assisted with that.

 This hotel offers many of the same features as the Inna Sindhu, on the beach, great location, and slightly dated facilities.
 They weren’t as flexible with the bed arrangements and said that for a family of 4 we needed to book a 2 bedroom bungalow which put us into the $150 US price range – which is ok to pay for a luxury resort, but not so much for a dated bungalow.
-(We would have appreciated a bit of flexibility!
-For full property information, please refer to the Peneeda View Beach hotel.
+We would have appreciated a bit of flexibility!

 The Elephant Safari Park Lodge

-This was our splurge for the trip and was picked by Little Miss as she sat on Mumma’s knee as she scrolled through Bali Travel sites.
-We consider ourselves ethical travellers so checked out the story and liked the fact that they were rescued from Elephant Camps in Sumatra.
-This visit remains a highlight, and Little Miss still asks when we will go back.
+This was our splurge for the trip and was picked by Little Miss, as she sat on Mumma’s knee as she scrolled through Bali Travel sites.
+We consider ourselves ethical travelers so we checked out the story and liked the fact the elephants were rescued from elephant camps in Sumatra.
+Our visit remains a highlight, and Little Miss still asks when we will go back.
 It was an experience that surpassed all expectations, from bathing the elephants, to dining under the stars with them feeding nearby.

-We talked a lot with the handlers – about ‘days off’ and rest, and coming from a farming background know the signs of an unhappy or unwell animal.
-We were content that given the circumstances the elephants were not mistreated.
+We talked a lot with the handlers – about ‘days off’ and rest.
+Coming from a farming background we know the signs of an unhappy or unwell animal.
+We were content that, given the circumstances, the elephants were not mistreated.
 Since then, we’ve read often on social media that elephants shouldn’t be ridden.
 In short, the experience was out of this world and we loved it.
-However google things like “is riding on elephant’s backs ethical?” so you can make an informed decision before heading off.
-For full property information, please refer to The Elephant Safari Park Lodge
+However, Google things like “is riding on elephant’s backs ethical?” so you can make an informed decision before heading off.

 Like This?
 Pin it Now!